Otto Ohlendorf: Life and education

 Born in Hoheneggelsen (today part of Söhlde; then in the Kingdom of Prussia), Otto Ohlendorf came into the world as part of "a farming family".
 He joined the Nazi Party in 1925 and the SS in 1926.
 Ohlendorf studied economics and law at the University of Leipzig and the University of Göttingen, and by 1930 was already giving lectures at several economic institutions.
-He studied at the University of Pavia, where he gained his doctor's degree in jurisprudence; and by 1933 he obtained the position of a research directorship in the Kiel Institute for the World Economy.
+In 1931, Ohlendorf was awarded a two-semester scholarship to the University of Pavia.
+According to historian Alan Steinweis, Ohlendorf was one of the few Nazis who possessed two doctoral degrees.
+In 1933 he obtained the position of a research directorship in the Kiel Institute for the World Economy.
 Ohlendorf was active in the National Socialist Students' League in both Kiel and Göttingen and taught at the Nazi Party's school in Berlin.
-He participated in major debates between the SS, the German Labour Front, and the Quadrenniel Organization on economic policy.
+He participated in major debates between the SS, the German Labour Front, and the Quadrennial Organization on economic policy.
 By 1938 he was also manager in the Trade section of the Reich Business Board (Reichswirtschaftskammer).
 Historian Christian Ingrao quips that for Ohlendorf, Nazism was a "quest for race" in the historical continuum, and even though he never stated it that way, his faith in Germandom was akin to that of his fellow SS intellectuals.

 SS career

 Ohlendorf joined the SD in 1936 and became an economic consultant of the organisation.
-Like other talented academics such as Helmut Knochen and Franz Six, Ohlendorf had been recruited by SD talent scouts.
-Attached to the SS with the rank of SS-Hauptsturmführer, by 1939, he had obtained the rank of SS-Standartenführer and was appointed as head of Amt III (SD-Inland) of the Reich Security Main Office (RSHA), a position he kept until 1945.
-His role in collecting intelligence from his secret police agents was disliked by some of the Nazi leadership.
+Like other academics such as Helmut Knochen and Franz Six, Ohlendorf had been recruited by SD talent-scouts.
+Attached to the SS with the rank of SS-Hauptsturmführer, by 1939 he had reached the rank of SS-Standartenführer and was appointed as head of Amt III (SD-Inland) of the Reich Security Main Office (RSHA), a position he kept until 1945.
+His role in collecting intelligence from his secret-police agents was disliked by some of the Nazi leadership.
 Reichsführer-SS Heinrich Himmler once characterized Ohlendorf as "an unbearable Prussian" who was "without humour".
 Nonetheless, Ohlendorf was instrumental as a member of the SD in shaping Nazi economic doctrine, which became "increasingly virulent as the war progressed" as he attempted to mould the economy "in an ethnic context".
-It was Ohlendorf's responsibility as head of the SD-Inland to collect data and scientifically examine social, cultural, and economic issues, assembling reports to his superiors in the Nazi government.
-Routine public opinion surveys—which were under the purview of Ohlendorf and SS-Major Reinhard Höhn—constituted some of these reports.
-These public opinion polls on the social climate of Nazi Germany were both unpopular and controversial.
+It was Ohlendorf's responsibility as head of the SD-Inland to collect data and scientifically to examine social, cultural, and economic issues, assembling reports to his superiors in the Nazi government.
+Routine public-opinion surveys—which were under the purview of Ohlendorf and of SS-Major Reinhard Höhn—constituted some of these reports.
+These public-opinion polls on the social climate of Nazi Germany were both unpopular and controversial.